software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 ## Subsystems

-This project consists of two main subsystems:
+Outside of MongoDB, this project consists of two main subsystems:

 1. **Backend**:
-   - A Flask-based RESTful API for user authentication, financial data management, and machine learning predictions
+   - Flask-based and for user authentication, financial data management, and machine learning predictions
    - Interacts with a MongoDB database to store user and transaction data
    - Fully containerized with its own `Dockerfile` and an integrated CI/CD pipeline